 Sir Edward Smythe sold 200 acres of his land for the establishment of this important Catholic seminary.
-Smythe probaly parted with this land with enthusiasm.
-Property at Acton Burnell in Shropshire had once been used as a place of refuge for schoolmasters from Ushaw College’s forerunner at Douai.
+Smythe probably parted with this land with enthusiasm.
+His property at Acton Burnell in Shropshire had once been used as a place of refuge for schoolmasters from Ushaw College’s forerunner at Douai.

 Around 40 students and teachers came north from Douai and moved into the completed Ushaw College in 1808.
 James Taylor, an architect from Islington, constructed the early parts of the college around a quadrangle in Georgian style but this was only the beginning.

-The remains of the windmill can still be seen today in a little row of houses just north west of the college.
-It was intended that the college should be agriculturally self-sufficient and in 1852, a year before the unfortunate gale, a model Home Farm was built for the college 200 metres downhill from the mill.
+The remains of the windmill can still be seen today in the little row of houses just north west of the college.
+It was intended that the college should be agriculturally self-sufficient and in 1852, a year before the unfortunate gale, a model Home Farm was built by Joseph Hansom for the college 200 metres downhill from the mill.
 This enormous and rather unusual farm, built in Gothic style, encompassed everything needed in the way of farm buildings all under one roof.

 Gothic developments also took place around the Georgian core of the college.
 Several buildings were erected by successive generations of the architecturally talented Pugin family, with others built by Joseph and Charles Hansom of Hansom cab fame.

-Buildings erected in the period 1839 to 1893 included a library, infirmary, museum, kitchens, swimming pool, cloisters, oratory, playground and a number of chapels.
+Buildings erected in the period 1839 to 1893 included a library, infirmary, museum, kitchens, swimming pool, cloisters, oratory, playground and chapels.

-The college library, modelled on Oxford and Cambridge was built to house 45,000 books of a mostly historical and theological nature while the college museum housed Ushaw’s cherished collection of relics.
+The college library, modelled on Oxford and Cambridge was built to house 45,000 books of a mostly historical and theological nature while the college museum housed Ushaw’s cherished collection of art, relics and artefacts.
 Many relics were purchased from a private individual in Naples, Italy and in May 1860 they were delivered in a large wagon under the supervision of a priest.
-The wagon’s load included 20 relics of Jesus, 3 of the Virgin Mary and 860 relics relating to various saints.
+The wagon’s load included twenty relics of Jesus, three of the Virgin Mary and eight-hundred and sixty relics relating to various saints.

-Other relics in the college possession included those of the English martyrs in other words Catholics who had been executed for their faith.
+Other relics in the college possession included those of the English martyrs (Catholics) who had been executed for their faith.
 Also amongst the relics was an Anglo-Saxon fabric from St Cuthbert’s tomb in Durham Cathedral and a ring acquired from some Parisian nuns.
 It was allegedly recovered from St Cuthbert’s tomb many centuries before.

 At the eastern end of the college, the massive walls of the racket court remind us of the unique ball game called Cat or Katt that is undoubtedly one of this college’s most fascinating features.
 This game incorporates aspects of baseball, squash and golf and originated in the college of Douai where it was played from at least as early as 1760.

-It is a seven a side game played with a hard ball that is smaller than a tennis ball and larger than a golf ball.
-Each bat, made of Ash, has a shaft like a golf club and a flattened bottle-shaped head 4 inches long and 2 inches in diameter.
-The game is played on a wide-open field with a circular track 80 yards in circumference with seven holes, around which the batting team assembles.
+It is a seven-a-side game played with a hard ball that is smaller than a tennis ball and larger than a golf ball.
+Each bat, made of ash, has a shaft like a golf club and a flattened bottle-shaped head 4 inches long and 2 inches in diameter.
+The game was played on a wide-open field with a circular track 80 yards in circumference with seven holes, around which the batting team assembled.

-Cat was an annual event played from St Cuthbert’s Day March 20th to the end of May, but because of dwindling numbers at the college it is rarely played today except by former students who occasionally return to the college to indulge.
-This unique ball game is not the only aspect of college life affected by a fall in the number of students wishing to take up the vocation.
+Cat was an annual event played from St Cuthbert’s Day (March 20th) to the end of May, but is no longer played today and lost its popularity in the later days of the college when student numbers began to fall.
+In times past, former students occasionally returned to the college to play the game.
+This unique ball game was not the only aspect of college life affected by a fall in the number of students wishing to take up the vocation.

-In recent decades, facing an uncertain future Ushaw has found new roles providing a conference or wedding reception venue, a venue for concerts and developing its beautiful gardens and park as a visitor attraction.
+In recent decades, after facing an uncertain future Ushaw reinvented itself with new roles as a conference and wedding reception venue and a venue for concerts.

 Broompark and Relly